 How do we select an effective response to negative aspects of work — and life in general?
 Reframing — finding opportunity and benefit in apparently negative situations — is an important skill, but it’s not always the right skill.
 There are other options, such as leaving the situation or readjusting personal priorities that might work better.
 This is the third in a series about turning work into a source of great satisfaction, meaning, and engagement.

-In Quality of Life Therapy and Coaching, Mike Frisch suggests an organized way to sort through different possible responses to dissatisfactions.
+In Quality of Life Coaching, Mike Frisch suggests an organized way to sort through different possible responses to dissatisfactions.
 He uses the acronym – CASIO – to remember the five different pathways to becoming happier in a given situation: Circumstances, Attitudes, Standards and Goals, Importance, and Other Areas of Life.
 This is a very useful approach for evaluating a range of alternatives and finding effective solutions that weren’t immediately obvious.

 Circumstance: Sometimes the right answer is to change the circumstances — leave an abusive marriage, find a job that has more opportunities to use one’s strengths, or work for a different supervisor.
 There are some circumstances that need not be endured.
 Here’s an example in my life.
 I worked under a software architect who had an almost military view that ideas flow down the hierarchy, never up, and I often didn’t agree with his ideas.
 After about a year of trying to be heard and becoming more and more frustrated, I left the project when I finally figured out he was not going to change and I was never going to be productive or happy in that relationship.
 I left with regret — it was a fascinating project with some great people.
 But I also felt a weight off my mind almost immediately.